-A Restorative Approach promotes interpersonal skills such as listening, self-reflection and empathy to help deliver a long term solution to disagreements and incidents of bullying.; it is the core of our behaviour and pastoral approaches.
+A Restorative Approach promotes interpersonal skills such as listening, self-reflection and empathy to help deliver a long term solution to disagreements; it is the core of our behaviour and pastoral approaches.

 2. Roles & Responsibilities

 All teachers and other adults have the responsibility to promote clear messages that encourage positive behaviour and respond pragmatically to behaviour that does not meet the Academy's expectations.